ashleydavis/routey/README.md

 Route Handlers
 --------------

 When you initialize Routey you point it at your *route configuration directory*.
 This directory contains route handlers.
-There are three kinds of handlers: Open route, close route and HTTP verb.
+There are three kinds of handlers: Open route, close route and _HTTP verb_.
 All route handler files are optional, defining the handlers allows you to add functionality to your REST API.

 HTTP verb handlers are defined in files that are named for the verbs.

 As an example let's give a name to our *route configuration directory*.
 We'll call it *myrestconfig* and add some handlers to it for the HTTP verbs:

 	myrestconfig/
-		get.js 			<-- Optional file, adds a HTTP get handler to this route. post.js 		<-- Optional, adds HTTP post.
+		get.js 			<-- Adds a HTTP get handler to this route. post.js 		<-- Adds HTTP post.
-		put.js 			<-- Optional, adds HTTP put.
+		put.js 			<-- Adds HTTP put.
-		delete.js 		<-- Optional, adds HTTP delete.
+		delete.js 		<-- Adds HTTP delete.

-A setup like this creates a route with handlers for HTTP get, post, put and delete.
+A setup like this creates a route with handlers for HTTP _get_, _post_, _put_ and _delete_.
 The URL for the route depends on how you initalize Routey.
 As an example let's say Routey was initialized with parent route set to */myrestapi*.
 This means the routes will be accessible under the parent route.
 The port number for the server is setup to whatever you want when you initialize Express, for the example let's say that the port number is 3000.

 The following URLs are defined (assuming access from local machine and port 3000):

 	http://localhost:3000/myrestapi/		<-- Supports HTTP get, post, put and delete.

 A REST API with only a single route is a bit useless, so let's add some sub-routes!
-Sub-routes are defined by creating nexted *route configuration directories*:
+Sub-routes are defined by creating nested *route configuration directories*:

 	myrestconfig/
-		get.js 			<-- HTTP get handler for root-route. sub/			<-- Sub-directory with route configuration.
+		get.js 			<-- HTTP get handler for root-route. sub/			<-- Sub-directory containing nested routes.
 			get.js      <-- HTTP get handler for sub-route. post.js 	<-- Adds HTTP post.
 			put.js 		<-- Adds HTTP put.